joygeo007/python_dev_task/README.md

 1.  **FastAPI Backend (`api.py`):** A robust REST API that loads a Word2Vec model, accepts a word as input, and returns a list of the 5 most similar words.
 It includes input validation and graceful error handling.
 2.  **Streamlit Frontend (`app.py`):** A user-friendly web interface that allows users to enter a word, interact with the FastAPI backend, and view the results or any error messages.

-Additionally code has been provided for training the model too.
+Additionally, code has been provided for training the model (at the end).

-## Features

-  * REST API backend built with FastAPI.
-  * Interactive web UI built with Streamlit.
-  * Finds the top 5 most similar words using a Word2Vec model.
-  * Input validation to ensure only single, alphabetic words are processed.
-  * User-friendly error messages for words not in the vocabulary or invalid inputs.

 ## Project Structure